 In C Major, this happens between Em – F, and Bdim – C.

 In the event you’re working with a minor key, these intervals occur between degrees ii – iii and V – vii.

-Once you have these particularities of the harmonic field interiorized, it will be difficult for you to make a mistake, as it will all become quite intuitive!
+Once you have the particulars of the harmonic field interiorized, it will be difficult for you to make a mistake, as it will all become quite intuitive.
 It will come in very handy when you want to write a song and need to know which chords you have at your disposal.

 This doesn’t mean that the seven chords within the harmonic field are your only choices.
 There are others, such as the ones that come from modal interchange, but that is a different topic.

 Since the majority of songs are based on very similar chord progressions, knowing and understanding the harmonic field and tonal function of each degree is a very important skill for any musician and songwriter.